ADHD Is Not the Boss of You

-I am writing myself, and all of you, a little reminder: attention deficit hyperactivity disorder (ADHD) does not make our choices for us and is not the sole voice in the choir of our waking thoughts.
+I am writing myself, and all of you, a little reminder: ADHD does not make our choices for us and is not the sole voice in the choir of our waking thoughts.
 Every day you and I have choices.
 Here’s a bit more about how I take control of ADHD:

 1. Choosing to Treat ADHD

 Part of my adult ADHD treatment is learning which choices are available to me, and making the most effective ones.

 For me, because ADHD medication is part of my treatment, my first choice most mornings is to take it before I get out of bed.
 This clears the fog of confusion that plagues me when I wake up.
 Clearing the fog makes me less grumpy and when I’m less grumpy, I’m better able to prioritize my actions and thoughts.

 2. Considering Every Option